racompton/DDoS-Amplification-Information/README.md

 packet size range for request is 241-249 bytes

-packet size range for reply is XXX bytes
+packet size range for reply is 1300-1500 bytes

 amplification factor is 46-55